codepress/ac-column-template/README.md

 This template uses `PLACEHOLDERS` such as `COLUMN_NAME` throughout the file names and code.
 Use the following list of placeholders to do a 'find and replace':

 * `PLUGIN_NAME`: Single word, no spaced.
 Underscrores allowed.
-This is used for text domain statements and the namespace declaration
+Used for the text-domain and plugin description.
 * `CUSTOM_NAMESPACE`: Single word, no spaced.
 Underscrores allowed.
-This is used for text domain statements and the namespace declaration
+Used for the namespace declarations in the different class files.
 * `COLUMN_NAME`: Single word, no spaces.
 Underscores allowed. eg. donate_button
 * `COLUMN_LABEL`: Multiple words, can include spaces, visible when selecting a column
 * `PLUGIN_URL`: Url to the github or WordPress repository